Blackburn College (Illinois): Academics

-The institution is accredited by the North Central Association of Colleges and Schools.
-Ninety-six percent of the college's students are full-time participating in the minimum of 12 credits a semester.
+The institution is accredited by the Higher Learning Commission.
+97% of the college's students are full-time, defined as taking a minimum of 12 credits a semester.
 If students are from an area that falls into the project MAP Grant, a minimum of 15 credits will be required to obtain that grant.
-4% of the student population is part-time, allowing for majority of the campus to be full-time students at Blackburn College completing their undergraduate degree.
-Mean of gender on campus, 43% are men while 57% are women.
+3% of the student population is part-time, allowing the majority of the campus to be full-time students.
+As of fall of 2023, of the students, 41% are male, 56% are female, and 3% are non-binary.

 Blackburn College is one of many institutions that offer teaching license after the completion of the Education program in the desired division of education programming.
 Blackburn is accredited to license their teachers through the Illinois State Board of Education.

-Blackburn College removed standardized tests from the application process in November 2021.
-Blackburn College also joined the CommonApp network in 2021.
+In 2021, Blackburn College removed standardized tests from the application process and joined the CommonApp network.

 Work Program

 The Work Program was first instituted at Blackburn College in 1913 by William M. Hudson as a means to provide access to higher education to individuals with the academic ability but who lacked financial stability.
 Therefore, a cost reduction program began at Blackburn College.
 This "Self-Help Plan", as it was first called, required students to participate in 3 hours a day of manual labor in exchange for the payment of their tuition.
 This financial model remains an important value of the Work Program today.
 However, a larger emphasis is put on the opportunities it provides for student learning.

 Today, the work program consists of 12 Work Departments: Academic Services, Administration Services, Athletic Services, Bookstore, Campus Community and Safety, Community Services, Dining and Hospitality, Lumpkin Student Success Center, Campus Services, Campus Maintenance, Snack Bar, and Technology Services.

 As of 2020, all resident students work 160 hours each semester (10 hours a week) in partnership with faculty and staff to help provide all services essential to college operations.

-Due to the Covid-19 pandemic, some on-campus work was offered remotely.
+Due to the COVID-19 pandemic, some on-campus work was offered remotely.
 Currently, in-person work for the work program has resumed.

 Athletics

-Blackburn's athletic teams compete in Division III of the NCAA's St. Louis Intercollegiate Athletic Conference.
+Blackburn's athletics teams, nicknamed the Beavers, compete in Division III of the NCAA's St. Louis Intercollegiate Athletic Conference.
 Blackburn, whose teams are known athletically as the Beavers, was a member of the Illinois Intercollegiate Athletic Conference from 1914 to 1923.

-Blackburn has fielded championship teams in men's basketball, women's basketball, football, men's golf, baseball, and quidditch.
+The college currently fields teams in baseball, basketball, cross country, golf, soccer, softball, track and field, volleyball, and wrestling.
 The men's golf team earned the most recent SLIAC championship in 2010.

-In January 2009, the college announced that it would stop fielding a football team after the 2008-2009 school year.
+In January 2009, the college announced that it would stop fielding a football team after the 2008–2009 school year.